 Only tracked quests (Shift-Click) will be automatically shown and updated on the map.

-Only quests that have been manually displayed (“Show”-Button in the Questlog) will resident on the map.
+Only quest objectives that have been manually displayed (“Show”-Button in the Questlog) will be displayed.
+Completed quest objectives will be still automatically removed from the map.

 The database GUI allows you to bookmark and browse through all entries within the pfQuest database.
 It can be opened by a click on the pfQuest minimap icon or via